mmKALLL/Neuroking/README.md

 2) Allow people to share their creations with others <br />

 In my opinion, it should be possible to accomplish these goals while making the source code available. <br />
-If - or rather, once - it becomes popular, I might aim to allow people to monetize their modules in an app-store style. <br />
+If it becomes popular, I might aim to allow people to monetize their modules in an app-store style. <br />

 The basic structure is more or less ready, so from here on I'll be venturing into unexplored territory and make something completely new. <br />